 - Give your student some space.
 This may be one of the most difficult things to do.
 You want to jump in and help.
 You know that you have advice that your student should hear.
 But your student may just need some time and/or space to feel independent.
 Try to listen carefully to the messages that you are getting and decide when it’s best to weigh in and when it’s best to step back.

 - Listen when your student needs to vent.
 Remember that phone call you may have gotten early in the freshman year when your student was overwhelmed and possibly homesick?
-Remember how she just needed to unload what she was feeling and all you could do was to listen?
+Remember how they just needed to unload what they were feeling and all you could do was to listen?
 You may need those listening skills again now.
-Your student may not need you to actually do anything, but she may need you to listen while she complains about what she has to do and how she will never get it done.
-Once she’s shared her feelings, she may be ready to move on and tackle whatever it is.
+Your student may not need you to actually do anything, but they may need you to listen while they complain about what has to be done and how they will never get it done.
+Once your student has shared their feelings, they may be ready to move on and tackle whatever it is.
 Remember that listening is important.
 You are helping your student just by being there.

-- Help your student recognize that he is not alone.
+- Help your student recognize that they are not alone.
 Most students feel some degree of pressure at this time.
 Even those students who appear to have everything under control are probably feeling challenged.
 It may also help your student to recognize that faculty members, too, feel pressure at this time of semester.
 All of those papers, presentations and exams need to be graded!
-It may be helpful for your student to recognize that everyone around him is feeling as stressed as he is.
+It may be helpful for your student to recognize that everyone is feeling just as stressed.

-- Recommend that your student make a list of everything that she needs to do – and then prioritize the list.
+- Recommend that your student make a list of everything that they need to do – and then prioritize the list.
 Your student may be in denial about the amount of work, and it feels as though putting it on paper will only make it worse.
 However, knowing what you have to face is usually helpful.
 Prioritizing the list helps your student create an action plan.
-Once she has a plan, she has a place to begin.
+Once your student has a plan, they have a place to begin.
 Sometimes beginning is the hardest step.

-- Recommend that your student create a schedule and use all of his time management skills.
-Blocking out what he needs to do and when he will do it will help him feel more in control of what he needs to accomplish.
-This will also help him to decide what he can change – and what he can’t change.
-He will need to let go of those things which can’t be changed.
+- Recommend that your student create a schedule and use all of their time management skills.
+Blocking out what they need to do and when they will do it will help them feel more in control of what they need to accomplish.
+This will also help your student decide what they can change – and what they can’t change.
+Your student will need to let go of those things which can’t be changed.

-- Remind your student not to ignore her health.
-Your student may not get eight hours of sleep a night and eat three full meals a day at this time of semester, but remind her that she will be more productive if she pays attention to her body and at least tries to get some sleep, eat some healthy food, and get a bit of exercise.
+- Remind your student not to ignore their health.
+Your student may not get eight hours of sleep a night and eat three full meals a day at this time of semester, but remind them that they will be more productive if they pay attention to their body and at least try to get some sleep, eat some healthy food, and get a bit of exercise.

-- Encourage your student to investigate what the college can offer than might help.
+- Encourage your student to investigate what the college can offer.
 Are there course review sessions?
 Is there extra tutoring or writing help available?
 Does the counseling center offer extra counseling sessions?
 Are there special stress-reducing activities such as yoga or meditation?
+Might counseling help?
 Encourage your student to take advantage of any and every bit of the support system that may be available.

 - Be patient – and encourage your student to be patient.
 As difficult and overwhelming as this time may be, it is a short-lived phase.
 Whatever happens, the semester will soon be over.
 You and your student both need to be patient with each other and with yourselves.
 Tensions are probably high, nerves raw, and extra patience will help everyone.
 This sprint to the finish will get your student over the finish line.

 For college students, the end of the semester is one of the most challenging times of the year.
 For college parents, the tension of feeling helpless may almost seem worse.
-Be patient with your student, take a few minutes to recognize how far she may have come since last fall, and continue to let her know how proud you are of her abilities.
+Be patient with your student, take a few minutes to recognize how far they may have come since last fall, and continue to let them know how proud you are of their abilities.